EngineHub/WorldEditDocs/source/usage/other/craftscripts.rst

         // Equivalent to `import java.utils.ArrayList`
         importClass(java.util.ArrayList)

-Warning: unlike Java, Rhino JavaScript does not implicitly import ``java.lang.*``, and doing so may cause unpredictable behavior.
+Warning: unlike Java, Rhino JavaScript does not implicitly import ``java.lang.*``, and doing so explicitly is not permitted.

-Working with blocks
+Working with Blocks
 -------------------

 All block editing in WorldEdit is done through an EditSession.
-This object handles history and block placement order all automatically.
+This object handles history and block placement order automatically.
 To get an edit session for your own script, use:

 ::